 - How much you can earn: Depending on your talent and ability to book jobs, you can earn hundreds or even thousands of dollars per gig.
 Amounts will vary widely depending on the type of job and the company that hires you.
-Keep in mind that a talent agency will take a percentage of your earnings, and it’s not easy to get this type of job — acting and modeling are both extremely competitive and demanding industries.
+Keep in mind that a talent agency will take a percentage of your earnings, and it’s not easy to get this type of job — acting and modeling are both highly competitive and demanding industries.

 - How to find these jobs: If you live near a major city (e.g., New York City, Los Angeles, Chicago, Dallas, Miami, etc.), you can research local talent agencies.
 Many agencies hire young people for modeling and commercials.

 - Age requirements or other limitations: Since you’re under 14, you’re going to need a parent or guardian to accompany you to each casting call and job.
 In the competitive modeling and acting industry, you should prepare yourself to face rejections before being hired.
 Additionally, if you live in a small town or rural area, your opportunities can be limited.